TyroneKF/Assigment-Databases-Web-/README.md

 ###  What is in the respository?
 In this repository there is;

-• An assignment brief which may be a word doc, pdf.

 • HTML file (created from scracth) of the project.